JasonSteelmanCoder/east_us_mycorrhizal_changes/readme.txt

     5. Combine the by-state plot, tree, and cond tables in the database  into one East-US table for plot and one for tree

-    6. Copy mycorrhizal associations into the database from Brundrett and Tedersoo paper and from 'rediscovered treasures' paper
+    6. Use csv_to_sql_converter.py to create a SQL query to create mycorrhiza_akhmetzhanova, mycorrhiza_brundrett_tedersoo, and mycorrhiza_mkt tables in your database.
+Copy their values into the new tables from the CSV files of the same name.

-    download REF_SPECIES from datamart and insert it into database with python and sql (csv_to_sql_converter.py again)
+    7. Download REF_SPECIES from datamart and insert it into the database.
+Again, you can use csv_to_sql_converter.py to write your SQL query.

-    add `association` column to REF_SPECIES using SQL (data from tedersoo and from "a rediscovered treasure" at https://esapubs.org/archive/ecol/E093/059/ and on desktop as myco_db) (assign_associations_to_species_nums_in_REF_SPECIES.sql)
+    8 Use assign_associations_to_species_nums_in_REF_SPECIES.sql to add an associations column to the REF_SPECIES table.

-    find the basal area of am and basal area of em trees for each county and compare them
+    9. Find the basal area of AM and basal area of EM trees for each county and compare them

     use loop_ratio_finder.py to populate a csv with basal areas and change